50+ Useful Cyber Security Online Courses You Should Explore [Updated]

 CERT is a major institution when it comes to cyber security training, so you can fully rely on their resources to help you achieve your professional development goals!

 They also offer Online Security Training, so do check it out, because they’re as trustworthy as CERT in the field.
 You can take the course in various forms, from on-demand to live or through self study, whichever fits your way or learning best.

-    We have to mention them again, because on Coursera you’ll find an entire specialization dedicated to Cybersecurity Fundamentals, which will help you earn the following knowledge and abilities:
+We have to mention them again because on Coursera you’ll find an entire specialization dedicated to Cybersecurity Fundamentals.
+You can earn the following knowledge and abilities:

 - Usable Security